SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 >
 > The purpose of the Daily Scrum is to inspect progress toward the Sprint Goal and adapt the Sprint Backlog as necessary, adjusting the upcoming planned work.

 Do I need to say anything more?
-Companies that don't treat the Daily Scrum as a self organization, *re-planning* event are likely to call it a "stand up" for people to give status reports.
+Companies that don't treat the Daily Scrum as event for team self organization and *re-planning* are likely to call it a "stand up" for people to give status reports.

 ## Scrum Does Not Contain "Velocity"